alexeysp11/delivery-service-csharp/docs/processes/admin/manageaccesslevels.md

 - The system displays a list of employees and their current access levels.
 - The manager selects an employee and updates their access level.
 - The system updates the employee's access level in the database.

+## Data

+### Objects

+- User roles model: This model could include properties such as role name, description, and permissions.
+It could also have methods for managing user roles.
+- Access control lists model: This model could include properties such as resource name, resource type, and user or group permissions.
+It could also have methods for managing access control lists.
+- Resource permissions model: This model could include properties such as resource name, resource type, and permission level.
+It could also have methods for managing resource permissions.